x4dr/Fen/endworld/descriptions/specialskills.md

+---
+outgoing links:
+- endworld/contamination
+- endworld/healing
+- endworld/ewrules#Broad Skills
+- endworld/ewrules#resonance
+- endworld/ewrules#Broad Skills
+- endworld/descriptions/attributes#special
+- endworld/descriptions/attributes#special
+tags:
+- ''
+title: specialskills
+---
 # Special Skills

 ## Skills
 ### Reservoir

-When the Characters [Contamination](contamination) exceeds their Resistance, this skill may be used to contain the additional contamination, only one effect can be applied until  the Contamination is brought below Resistance.
+When the Characters [Contamination](endworld/contamination) exceeds their Resistance, this skill may be used to contain the additional contamination, only one effect can be applied until  the Contamination is brought below Resistance.
 Focus - for short term situations, lowers the (just applied) Ingress Wound by [5,8,11,14,17,20] Intuition - +[5,10,15,17,20] Bonus dice on usages of Contamination, and Malus dice on resisting and healing.
-Discipline - The influence of contamination on [healing](healing) is lowered by [5,8,11,14,17,20] for one week.
+Discipline - The influence of contamination on [healing](endworld/healing) is lowered by [5,8,11,14,17,20] for one week.

 # Contamination Restoration